-Coquitlam is served by various transit routes including the Millennium Line Evergreen Extension and West Coast Express commuter rail.
+Coquitlam is served by various transit routes including the R3 RapidBus, the SkyTrain Millennium Line Evergreen Extension and West Coast Express commuter train.
 In partnership with TransLink, the City promotes convenient, comfortable and efficient public transit service for people of all ages and abilities.

 TransLink’s HandyDART provides a door-to-door customer transit service to carry passengers with physical or cognitive disabilities who are unable to use public transit without assistance.
 Program registration and a small fee are required to ensure that each eligible passenger’s travel needs are considered.